MrE-Fog/devedge-2/_posts/2021-12-05-macos-configs-part-3---vim.md

 ---
 layout: post
 title: "macOS configs part 3 - vim"
-description: ""
+description: "Configuring my preferred CLI editor"
 date: 2021-12-05
-tags: [macOS, configuration, vim, iTerm2, colorscheme, fonts]
+tags: [macOS, configuration, vim, colorscheme, fonts]
 ---

 This post covers how I set up vim to work in my environment.
 It will also be themed with the Nord colorscheme, and will include some keybinds to navigate my environment quicker.